Bristol Medical School is a well-established medical school, offering an excellent academic experience to shape tomorrow’s doctors.

 What are the best things about your Medical School?

-- Rotations in clinical academies allow for students to experience clinical medicine in different settings, ranging from small district hospitals to main tertiary care centres.
+- Rotations in clinical academies allow students to experience clinical medicine in different settings, ranging from small district hospitals to main tertiary care centres.

 - A variety of research opportunities are available through an intercalated degree or student-selected projects.